Aizu-style Experience

 Recommended season: Year-round

-[A phantom culture that colored the attire of Tohoku] Reviving the intricate spirit of 'Aizu-style' in modern times
+【The phantom culture that colored the attire of Tohoku】 Reviving the intricate spirit of 'Aizu-style' in modern times

 During the Edo period, the technique of kimono dyeing was monopolized in Ise (Mie Prefecture).
-This eventually spread to Kitakata, known for its high-quality washi and kakishibu, developing uniquely as 'Aizu-style'.
-It supported the fashion of common people throughout Tohoku and, although it once ceased in the early Showa period, a dramatic history unfolded when over 30,000 pieces of dyeing paper were later discovered in a storehouse, marking it as a 'phantom culture'.
+This eventually spread to Kitakata, known for its high-quality washi and persimmon tannin, and developed uniquely as 'Aizu-style'.
+It supported the fashion of the common people throughout the Tohoku region and, although it once ceased in the early Showa period, a dramatic history unfolded when over 30,000 pieces of dyeing stencils were later discovered in a storehouse, marking it as a 'phantom culture'.

-On this tour, we offer an experience where you can directly touch this precious technique, which remains as some souvenir items.
+In this tour, we offer an experience where you can directly engage with this precious technique, which remains as some souvenir items.

-• Traditional shibu paper: Just like the artisans of the past, you will work on special 'shibu paper' coated with kakishibu, applying designs.
+• Traditional persimmon paper: Just like the artisans of the past, you will work on specially made 'persimmon paper' coated with persimmon tannin, applying designs.

-• Immersive time: The 'carving', where you cut out intricate patterns one by one with a small knife or cutter, is so engaging that you forget the passage of time.
+• Immersive time: 'Stencil carving', where you meticulously cut out fine patterns with a small knife or cutter, is so engaging that you forget the passage of time.

-■ Dyeing designs from 100 years ago with your own hands
+■ Dyeing a design from 100 years ago with your own hands

-Using traditional dyeing paper, it is also possible to perform 'katazome' on fans and fabrics.
+Using traditional stencils, it is also possible to perform 'stencil dyeing' on items like fans and cloth.

-• Moment of emotion: The beautiful Japanese patterns that emerge the moment you carefully apply color with a brush and gently remove the stencil are sure to move you.
+• Moment of inspiration: The beautiful Japanese patterns that emerge the moment you carefully apply color with a brush and gently remove the stencil are sure to move you.

-• Connecting eras: Why not revive the sophisticated designs of Kitakata from over 100 years ago with your own hands in the present day?
+• Connecting eras: Why not revive the sophisticated designs of Kitakata from over 100 years ago with your own hands in modern times?

-For those wishing for a customized tour that includes the Aizu-style experience
+For those wishing to customize a tour that includes the Aizu-style experience

 Apply for a tour